Learnosity/learnosity-sdk-python/README.md

 The `lrn-cli` tool allows to exchange JSON payloads with the Learnosity APIs without having to worry about signature generation.

-In a nutshell, it can be use as follows
+In a nutshell, it can be used as follows

 	$ lrn-cli --consumer-key CONSUMER_KEY --consumer-secret --request-json '{}' CONSUMER_SECRET API ENDPOINT